Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 See [api reference](https://docs.tor.us/solana-wallet/api-reference/class) for more details.

 ## Using torus instance to fetch user account detail

-After login with torus wallet it provides us interfacet to interact with solana wallet
+After logging in,  wallet it provides us interface for interactions like signing transactions and messages.

 It also provides us with an interface to access user login information like user's email , profile image etc.